cprg210/cprg210.github.io/_posts/2020-07-03-day-06-css-toggles.md

 - Important: [JavaScript Tutorial for Beginners](https://youtu.be/W6NZfCO5SIk) by [Mosh Hamedani](https://codewithmosh.com/)
   - This is an excellent overview of the starter JS concepts you'll need for the rest of this course.
   - There is a handy Table of Contents in the video description.
-- Tissue Contrast Illusion: we will also be regularly borrowing code from this article.
+- Tissue Contrast Illusion: we will be regularly borrowing code from this article for our frontend Javascript lessons.
   - [Browser Therapy Code Challenge](http://browsertherapy.com/challenges/tissue-contrast/)
   - Optional: [Video Walk-through](https://youtu.be/izoeGPX5vfA)
   - [Current Demo](https://acidtone.github.io/illusions/tissue-contrast/)